Azure/azure-iot-sdk-node/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I added or modified the existing tests to cover the change (we do not allow our test coverage to go down).
 - If this is a modification that impacts the behavior of a public API
   - [ ] I edited the corresponding document in the `devdoc` folder and added or modified requirements.
-- I submitted this PR against the correct branch:
-  - [ ] This pull-request contains code (and maybe docs): it is submitted against the `develop` branch.
-  - [ ] This pull-request contains only docs: it is submitted against the `master` branch.

 # Reference/Link to the issue solved with this PR (if any)